 These results suggest that the value of this ratio ($ \sim 1.7 $) is quite robust and does not change with distance.
 The present analysis, however, offers the possibility to look deeper into this phenomenon allowing us to build the same kind of distribution for the core and the beam of the alpha population.
-Figure \ref{Fig00100} shows these two distributions which appear to be quite peaked for the beam (dashed line) and rather broad for the core (dotted-dashed line).
+Figure \ref{Fig13} shows these two distributions which appear to be quite peaked for the beam (dashed line) and rather broad for the core (dotted-dashed line).
 Clearly, we expect that the relative density of the alpha core and beam and their drift speeds be all linked together to keep constant the ratio between the proton drift and the alpha drift during the wind expansion, as indicated by \cite{alterman2018}.
 In addition, we found that the drift speed behaves differently for proton and alpha beams with respect to the alpha core.

-Figure \ref{Fig00110} displays a significant correlation between the velocity drifts of the proton and alpha beams on panel a, while no correlation is observed between the velocity drift of the proton beam and the alpha core on panel b.
-This suggests that there are distinct acceleration mechanisms for the proton and alpha beams, as compared to the alpha core population.
+Figure \ref{Fig14} displays a significant correlation between the velocity drifts of the proton and alpha beams on panel a, while no meaningful correlation is observed between the velocity drift of the proton beam and the alpha core on panel b.
+This suggests distinct acceleration mechanisms for the proton and alpha beams, as compared to the alpha core population.
 As already mentioned above, one possibility is that beams are generated locally by scattering of particles from the core via ion cyclotron waves and or kinetic Alfv\'en waves \citep{marsch1982c,gary2003,araneda2002}.
-In contrast, the alpha core might be accelerated at the base of the corona \citep{johnson2023}.
+In contrast, the alpha core might have been accelerated at the base of the corona \citep{johnson2023}.